k-mccalla/Project-work/README.md

 Type Git clone https://github.com/k-mccalla/Project-work.git This should now have cloned the repository into your folder.

 3) Navigate to the root folder (where git is located) using cd in command prompt.
-Alternativley navigate to the location of folder you just cloned and right click and select git bash here.
+Alternativley navigate to the location of the folder you just cloned and right click and select git bash here.

 For example type cd followed by the location: